lemuriandezapada/quora_test/README.md

  - CharRNN would need more data
  - Train and test data come from different distributions.
 Whether that needs to be corected or not, is up for debate.
  - Bidirectional is overkill
+ - Learning the distance metrics directly, or attempting a supervised/unsupervised LM hybrid doesn't provide much improvement on this data.
+Or at least did not in some previous incarnation of my implementation.
  - More embeddings for the same tokens are good.
 Some fixed, some not, and with different capacity.
 You want to split some words from the clusters they fell in when trained up on the 6B words set, but not so much that they loose touch with their basic meaning and fail to generalize.
  - Likely model averaging helps, but it's still training
+ - Honestly even just more training would help.
+Validation error still decreasing and intermediate submissions still boost LB ranking.
+But I can cook eggs on my laptop now.

+ - Even more honestly, though, while it may not rank all that high (yet), this is already a more robust and generalizable solution beyond this test set, than what some other feature-based methods provide.
+The (non)features used here are non-specific to this particular problem domain.